Next-ITS/nextits.github.io/docs/parameters.md

 | `--max_ChimeraScore`       | Maximum allowed *de novo* chimera score                                    | 0.6           |
 | `--recover_lowqsingletons` | Logical, Recover *de novo* chimeras ^1^                                    | `true`        |
 | `--recover_denovochimeras` | Logical, Recover singletons ^2^                                            | `true`        |

+^1^:
+    Do-novo chimera recovery:
+    if a sequence identified as putative chimera was observed in the other samples, where there is no evidence that it is chimeric, it will be recovered.

+^2^:
+    Singleton recovery:
+    if a within-sequencing run singleton sequence with relatively low quality (based on MEEP) was observed in the other samples, it will be recovered.